FrankBeatrice/belkirk-jekyll-demo/about.md

 title: About
 date: 2017-11-01 03:00:00 +0000
 banner_image: "/uploads/2018/02/17/college-building.jpg"
-heading: About Belkirk
+heading: About Leaf-Launch
-sub_heading: Ora et Labora
+sub_heading: Terra herbam virentem, est vita.
 layout: landing-page
-textline: A multidisciplinary centre of experts who are essential to patient-oriented research.
+textline: A multidisciplinary centre of experts who are essential to the growing Cannabis Industry.
 publish_date: 2017-12-01 04:00:00 +0000
 show_staff: true
 menu:
+  footer:
+    identifier: _about
+    weight: 3
   navigation:
     identifier: _about
     weight: 2
-  footer:
-    identifier: _about
-    weight: 3

 ---

-The Belkirk College of Engineering (Belkirk) specializes in innovative research to support the healthcare and biotech industries.
-We are interested in advancing research in areas that are pressing and relevant to the health and biotech industries and regularly develop new projects and collaborations to accomplish this goal.
-We are currently engaged in a variety of ongoing projects within the areas of mental health, data analysis, knowledge translation, and cluster research.
+Leaf-Launch specializes in innovative education & research to support the growing Cannabis Industry.
+Business, Cultivation, & Tech are our main focus.
+We are interested in advancing individuals in areas that are pressing & relevant to the growing industry need.

+Our classes regularly consist of real-world case studies collaborative projects taught by industry experts to accomplish this goal.

+We are currently engaged in a variety of ongoing projects & ventures within all areas of industry reach.
+Cultivation, Analytics, Business intelligence, Laboratory Testing, Start-up acceleration, Legal compliance & more

-Students at Belkirk get to learn from leaders in the biotech industy, as well as get access to cutting edge projects and technologies to further their learning endeavours.
+Students at Leaf-Launch get the advantage  to learn from the few established leaders in a new industry, as well as get access to cutting edge projects and technologies to further their learning endeavors.Our students leave with not only employment opportunities; They have the necessary resources to enter the industry as a business.